15 amazing days of outback adventures from Adelaide to Darwin!

 Day 5 - Coober Pedy – Uluru

-Once you emerge from your Coober Pedy cave, first stop in the Northern Territory is, fittingly, Australia’s spiritual heart: World Heritage-listed Uluru-Kata Tjuta.
+Once you emerge from your Coober Pedy cave, first stop in the Northern Territory is, fittingly, Australia’s spiritual heart: World Heritage-listed Uluru-Kata Tjuta National Park.
 Come sunset, you’ll want a full camera SD card – with every “click”, the countryside around the world’s mightiest monolith changes colour.
-Toast the day with a glass of bubbles and nibble while you mingle with your fellow adventurers.
+Toast the day with a glass of bubbles while you mingle with your fellow adventurers.
+Ask us about pre-booking our exclusive Uluru Barbecue Dinner for tonight (own expense).

 Day 6 - Uluru Sunrise – Kata Tjuta

-Pre-dawn wake-up calls are worth it when you get to see an equally dazzling Red Centre colour transformation at sunrise.
-Marvel at the majesty of ‘the Rock’ as you circumnavigate its 11-kilometre base or join a guided walk to Mutitjulu Waterhole.
-This living cultural landscape takes you back to the beginning of time.
-Small wonder it’s a sacred place for eons of Anangu people.
-Over the millennia, they left behind rock art and snacked on native plants, with bush plums, tomatoes and figs, all still in abundance.
-More soul-salving landscapes spread before you at Kata Tjuta, cool relief found as you walk amid its domes to Walpa Gorge.
-If your SD card isn’t full of sunset photos yet, it will be after tonight’s dazzling display.
+Pre-dawn wake-up calls are worth it when you get to enjoy a Red Centre sunrise.
+Marvel at the majesty of Uluru as you circumnavigate its base or join a guided walk to Mutitjulu Waterhole.
+This landscape takes you back to the beginning of time, a sacred place among the Anangu.
+More outback experiences await at Kata Tjuta, cool relief provided as you walk amid its domes to Walpa Gorge.
+Enjoy sparkling as you take in the sunset at Kata Tjuta.

 Day 7 - Uluru – Kings Canyon